RiccardoManoni/DomoticLab/README.md

 exit 0
 ```

-Every 15 minutes the Raspberry sends sensor values to the Firebase Realtime Database where they are stored.
+Every 15 minutes the Raspberry sends sensor data to the Firebase Realtime Database where they are stored.
 To do this I edited the contrab file as below where the script [bmp280.py] is executed every 15 minutes.
  ```sh
 $ crontab -e